jmigueprieto/ticket-linter/README.md

 # STORY LINTER

 "Story Linter" is a Jira Cloud application built with Atlassian Connect.
-Checkout [this video](https://www.youtube.com/watch?v=qzxVBjV5g60) for a quick intro.
+Checkout [this video](https://www.youtube.com/watch?v=qzxVBjV5g60) for a quick intro on Atlassian Connect Framework.

 As a [linter](https://en.wikipedia.org/wiki/Lint_(software)
 analyzes source code to identify and report issues, like potential bugs, stylistic errors and suspicious constructs, this Jira add-on will analyze your user stories and show warnings or alerts if any story does not follow (an opinionated) set of rules or format.

-## Expected  Format
+## User Story Expected Format

-The description of your Jira User Stories should be written following the well known User Story template (see: [User Stories with Examples and Template](https://www.atlassian.com/agile/project-management/user-stories)) and include an Acceptance Criteria which should be a bullet list of items that must be fulfilled to consider the story as done.
+The description of your Jira User Stories should be written following the well-known User Story template (see: [User Stories with Examples and Template](https://www.atlassian.com/agile/project-management/user-stories)) and include an Acceptance Criteria which should be a bullet list of items that must be fulfilled to consider the story as done.